sambacha/hardhat-spark/docs/tutorial/intermediate.md

 ![image](../images/intermediate.png)

-This image is visual representation of module that is [here](../../example/intermediate/deployment/root.module.ts).
-We'll together go thought step by step and explain every part in details.
+This image is a visual representation of the module provided [here](../../example/intermediate/deployment/root.module.ts).
+We'll go thought step by step and explain every part in details.

-First lets explain the image:

 **Square** - Contract Prototype<br>
 **Circle** - Smart-contract<br>